CR-continuation of arc-analytic maps: Holomorphic closure of an arc-symmetric set

 Proposition~\ref{prop:alg-constant-hcdim} can be, in fact, generalized to the case of Nash real-analytic sets.
 This is interesting, because an anologous result is false in the transcendental case, as is shown by \cite[Ex.\,6.1]{AS}.

 \begin{proposition} Let $R$ be a Nash real-analytic set in $\C^m$ (in the sense of \cite{BCR}).
 If $R$ is irreducible (as a real-analytic set) and of dimension $k$, then $\overline{\Reg_k(R)}$ is of constant HC dimension.
-Moreover, there is a unique smallest pure-dimensional complex-algebraic set $Z$ in $\C^m$ such that $R\subset Z$ and $\dim_\C Z$ equals to the constant HC dimension of $\overline{\Reg_k(R)}$. \end{proposition}
+Moreover, there is a unique smallest pure-dimensional complex-algebraic set $Z$ in $\C^m$ such that $R\subset Z$ and $\dim_\C Z$ is equal to the constant HC dimension of $\overline{\Reg_k(R)}$. \end{proposition}

 \begin{proof} Set $S:=\overline{\Reg_k(R)}$.
 Let $d:=\max\{\dim_{HC}S_p:p\in S\}$, and suppose that $\mathcal{S}^d(S)$ is a proper subset of $S$.
 Let $E_1,\dots,E_s$ be the connected components of $\Reg_k(S)$.
 Then $S=\overline{E}_1\cup\dots\cup\overline{E}_s$.
 As in the proof of Proposition~\ref{prop:alg-constant-hcdim}, for each $j=1,\dots,s$, there is a unique smallest irreducible complex-algebraic set $Z_j$ in $\C^m$ such that $\overline{E}_j\subset Z_j$ and $\dim_\C Z_j=\dim_{HC}(E_j)_p$ for all $p\in E_j$.
 By our hypothesis, there exists $j_0$ for which $\dim_\C Z_{j_0}<d$.
 Set